1234-Ariel-code/gvae/reproducibility.md

 These scripts should be edited to match local paths, account names, memory limits, module systems, and runtime requirements.

+---

-## 9. Random seeds and reproducibility notes
+## 10. Random seeds and reproducibility notes

-Where supported, scripts expose a `--seed` argument.
-Exact reproducibility may still depend on hardware, TensorFlow backend behavior, GPU determinism, and package versions.
+The main scripts set fixed random seeds where applicable.
+Exact reproducibility may still depend on hardware, TensorFlow backend behavior, GPU determinism, package versions, and annotation resource versions.

 For reviewer-facing runs, we recommend recording: